apple-oss-distributions/xnu/doc/observability/recount.md

 - Under Tests, "F" is functional and "P" is performance.
 - ¹ Time precision is microseconds.
-- ² These return overall totals and hard-code a separate, P-core-only value.
+- ² These return overall totals and hard-code separate, CPU kind-only values.

 ## LLDB